mmckechney/SqlBuildManager/README.md

 ### Threaded

 Using the `/Action=Threaded` command will allow for updating multiple databases in parallel, but still executed from the local machine.
-Any transaction rollbacks will occur only on per-database - meaning if 5 of 6 databases succeed, the build will be committed on the 5 and rolled back only on the 6th
+Any transaction rollbacks will occur per-database - meaning if 5 of 6 databases succeed, the build will be committed on the 5 and rolled back only on the 6th

 ### Batch

 Using the `/Action=Batch` command leverages Azure Batch to permit massively parallel updates across thousands of databases.
 To leverage Azure Batch, you will first need to set up your Batch account.
-The instructions for this can be found [here](Docs/AzureBatch.md)
+The instructions for this can be found [here](Docs/AzureBatch.md).

 An excellent tool for viewing and monitoring your Azure batch accounts and jobs can be found here [https://azure.github.io/BatchExplorer/](https://azure.github.io/BatchExplorer/)

 ### Remote

 Using `/Action=Remote`, this method leverages an Azure Cloud Service deployment of the `SqlBuildManager.Services` application.
 This is a legacy method that allows for massively parallel updates.
-It is considered legacy because Azure Cloud Services themselves are a legacy deployment and also because of the effort to deploy and configure the Cloud Service compared to the same capability available via Azure Batch.
+It is considered legacy because Azure Cloud Services themselves are a legacy deployment and also because of the extra effort to deploy and configure the Cloud Service compared to the same capability available via Azure Batch.

 ### For full command line reference details, go [here](Docs/commandline.md)